Priya-Raut/microservices-intro/README.md

 # microservices-intro
-An attempt to familiarise myself with the world of microservices.
+This project is an attempt to get familiarise with the world of microservices.
+This project explores different components of Spring Cloud along the way.